-It doesn’t take a deep dive into semi-truck accident statistics to learn that the sheer size and weight of these vehicles contributes to the devastating impact and severity of injuries suffered by occupants of passenger vehicles involved in a crash.
-According to Indiana State Police crash records, fatal injuries involving large commercial vehicles including semi-trucks have increased 4.9% from 2010 to 2014.
-Additionally, the number of people who have suffered incapacitating injuries involving a collision with a commercial truck have also increased 15.1% during that same timeframe.
-Overall, economic costs of motor vehicle collisions in Indiana approached $3.8 billion in 2014.
+It doesn’t take a deep dive into semi-truck accident statistics to learn that the sheer size and weight of these vehicles contribute to the devastating impact and severity of injuries suffered by occupants of passenger vehicles involved in a crash.
+According to Indiana State Police crash records, fatal injuries involving large commercial vehicles including semi-trucks have increased by 4.9% from 2010 to 2014.
+Additionally, the number of people who have suffered incapacitating injuries involving a collision with a commercial truck has also increased by 15.1% during that same timeframe.
+Overall, the economic costs of motor vehicle collisions in Indiana approached $3.8 billion in 2014.

 Truck size & weight affects more than driver safety

 In 2015, Congress debated a proposed amendment to a highway funding bill that would allow states to decide whether or not to increase the cargo limit for commercial vehicles and semi-trucks.
 This amendment generated a great deal of discussion among lawmakers, trucking companies, safety advocates, and the general public due to concerns about highway safety and the costs of maintaining highway infrastructure.

 The amendment sought to increase the federal gross vehicle weight limit from 80,000 pounds to 91,000 pounds for trucks equipped with six axles rather than the standard of five axles.
 The standard single-length semi-trailer is 53 feet long.
 Carriers who pull double trailers typically use two 28-foot trailers that are linked together.
 An increase in federal gross vehicle weight would also increase the length of the trailer being pulled, with one proposal calling for increasing the size limit for double trailers from 28 to 33 feet each.